Students Pursue the Quest for the Knightly Virtues

 - Elements of a coat of arms (The Noble Order of Chivalry)

-Knights were not just powerful warriors and capable estate managers — many were also skilled athletes.
+“Sports Knights” – Knights were not just powerful warriors and capable estate managers — many were also skilled athletes.
 Knights enjoyed many sporting activities, including the one we most often associate with them: the sport of jousting.
 Students can write a report on the “sporting life of knights” by researching the different types of sports that existed during the Middle Ages, and explaining why certain sports were considered noble and worthy pastimes for members of the “noble class.”
 The report should contain details of the rules and customs of medieval sporting events.
 Additionally, the report should explain how the principles of chivalry were put to use by knights in medieval sports — and how chivalry influences our sense of “fair play” and sportsmanship in modern games and athletic events.

 Resources that may be helpful:

-- Origins and functions of falconry in medieval England
+- Origins and functions of falconry in medieval England (Link no longer available)

-- Forest of Dean Falconry Center
+- Forest of Dean Falconry Center (Link no longer available)

 - National Jousting Association